“Declaration of the Truths

 It is a commentary unto itself that it must be re-stated

-for many Catholics today, as though it were shocking and
+for many Catholics today who would view it as shocking and

 new.

-the credit for this appalling state of affairs goes to Francis
+this appalling state of affairs goes to Francis who has defiled

-who has defiled the Seat of Peter; and virtually all of
+the Seat of Peter; and virtually all of it to

-it to the heretical Second Vatican Council (really,
+the heretical Second Vatican Council (really, how tiresome

-how tiresome novelty becomes after 60 years!).
-Only one (perhaps
+novelty becomes after 60 years!).
+Only one (perhaps more) truth

-more) truth should be added to these, for it is in dire need of
+should be added to these, for it is in dire need of repeating:

 The Mass is a Sacrifice!